Magnetohydrodynamic generator: Chinese development

 The 1994 study proposed a 10 W (electrical, 108 MW thermal) generator with the MHD and bottoming cycle plants connected by steam piping, so either could operate independently.

 Russian developments

-In 1971 the natural-gas fired U-25 plant was completed near Moscow, with a designed capacity of 25 megawatts.
+In 1971, the natural-gas-fired U-25 plant was completed near Moscow, with a designed capacity of 25 megawatts.
 By 1974 it delivered 6 megawatts of power.
 By 1994, Russia had developed and operated the coal-operated facility U-25, at the High-Temperature Institute of the Russian Academy of Science in Moscow.
-U-25's bottoming plant was actually operated under contract with the Moscow utility, and fed power into Moscow's grid.
+U-25's bottoming plant was operated under contract with the Moscow utility, and fed power into Moscow's grid.
 There was substantial interest in Russia in developing a coal-powered disc generator.
 In 1986 the first industrial power plant with MHD generator was built, but in 1989 the project was cancelled before MHD launch and this power plant later joined to Ryazan Power Station as a 7th unit with ordinary construction.